Image

 Since most animal populations stay generally stable over time, more baby dinosaurs died before reaching adult size than in typical populations of modern birds or mammals (imagine herd of antelope where every female produced a litter of 12 every year!).

-Unlike typical non-avian reptiles, dinosaurs seem to have determinate growth: reaching a fully adult size, then stopping growth (or at least slowing it WAY down: all the LAGs bunch up together).
+Unlike typical non-avian reptiles, dinosaurs seem to have determinate growth: reaching a fully adult size, then stopping growth (or at least slowing it WAY down: all the LAGs bunch up together to form an external fundamental system (or EFS).

-Lifespans for dinosaurs seem to be shorter than those of similar sized mammals.
-For instance, the oldest known Tyrannosaurus individual is only 28-33, the oldest known sauropod studied so far is only 38, but elephants can live to 70 or more.
+Lifespans for dinosaurs mostly seem to be shorter than those of similar sized mammals.
+For instance, the oldest known Tyrannosaurus individual is only 28-33 and the oldest Camarasaurus about 38, but elephants can live to 70 or more.
+There are dinosaurs with elephantine lifespans, though: the oldest carcharodontosaurid known died around age 50 or so, the oldest Diplodocus at about age 60, and the oldest Supersaurus was so old at time of death that the traces of its growth are obscured.

 Life-History Strategies